capnmidnight/Calla/README.md

 - You may also want to edit `index.html` to change/remove the link(s) to this repository and/or my Twitter profile.

 Make sure you keep the distinction between your Jitsi installation and your Calla installation clear.
 You can conceivably run them on the same server, but I won't be digging into customizing a Jitsi installation enough to figure that out, so my setup has them on separate servers. `jitsihax.js` needs to go on your Jitsi server, and you need to edit it to point to your Calla server. `index.html` goes on your Calla server, and you need to edit it to point to your Jitsi server.

-## USAGE

-- __Be careful in picking your room name__, if you don't want randos to join.
-Traffic is low right now, but you never know.
-- Try to __pick a unique user name__.
-A lot of people use "Test" and then there are a bunch of people with the same name running around.
-- __Click on the map__ to move your avatar to wherever you want.
-Movement is instantaneous, with a smooth animation over the transition.
-Your avatar will stop at walls.
-- Or, __use the arrow keys__ on your keyboard to move.
-- __Click on yourself__ to open a list of Emoji.
-Select an Emoji to float it out into the map.
-- __Hit the E key__ to re-emote with your last selected Emoji.
-- You can __roll your mouse wheel__ or __pinch your touchscreen__ to zoom in and out of the map view.
-This is useful for groups of people standing close to each other to see the detail in ther Avatar.
-- __Jitsi Meet's web client doesn't work on iOS!__ Sorry :(

 ## CONTRIBUTING